Plunge saw: Compatibility

 The original FS track system of Festool is also used by many other manufacturers, such as Makita and Milwaukee, which means that tracks, saw and other equipment can be used across different manufacturers.
 An alternative standard which is not compatible with the Festool system is the FSN system from Bosch, which is also used by Mafell.
 There is some debate as to which of the rail systems is the best, and both have their supporters, but their functional differences are small in practice.

 Lengths and connection

 Rails are available in different lengths, and should be robust and rigid.
 A shorter rail (for example 80 cm) can be handy for smaller work, while lengths such as 140 cm, 210 cm or 310 cm can be useful for sawing larger boards.
 Multiple rails can often be joined with extension pieces to achieve a longer length.
 If a shorter rail of a particular length is needed one can modify an existing rail by cutting it.
-It is not possible to interchange rails between different systems (Festool versus Bosch).

 Stability

-The underside of the rail can be finished with a non-slip material, while the upper side can have smooth plastic finish.
-A clamp can be used to make the rail lie still if precision cutting is needed.
+The underside of the rail is often finished with a non-slip material, while the upper side can have smooth plastic finish.
+A clamp can be used to fix the rail if more fixation is needed.
 When using a rail for the first time, the rubber strip on the side used for sighting must be cut to fit.
-There should then be nothing underneath, and the cut depth should not be set too deeply.